r0xx3d/parser4_pe/README.md

 # parser4_pe

 This is a parser for portable executables.
-It can be utilized for both 32-bit and 64-bit PEs (currently under development)
+It can be utilized for both 32-bit and 64-bit PEs (currently under development, for now only supports 32-bit parsing)